pkhruasu-ui/README/README.md

 I think of myself as having a tough love mentality when it comes to personal improvement or to anyone I care.
 There is no better joy to me than seeing a member set up a small challenge by themselves and strife to complete it.
 But since this is not a school or workplace.
 The challenge should not be monumental or time consuming.
 We have our own work and family to worry about after all.

 # Our Average Meeting & Rules
 We go to a predefined time and place, do 3 sections dictated by the organization (prepared speech, table topic, evaluation), and have food afterward.
-I am flexible enough that I would not be holding resentment if any meeting will be in a complete failure (we have had those).
+Any special event will be announced or may just impromptu if I found something interesting we can try.

+For some of the basic rules, includ but not limited to:
+ - If we have less than 4 people, we cancel the meeting.
+ - Every meeting we must have at least 1 speaker, whether it is a partial or incomplete speech.
+I am ok with unprepared speech and you can come back over and over until you are satisfied ( or we get bored of it).
+ - Anything is permitted if members can benefit from it.
+If it is good, keeep it going.
+If not, wrap it up.
+Toastmaster setup a "guideline", not a law.

+ "If it is good, keeep it going.
+If not, wrap it up. "

 # What I would expect from you
 1. Speak your goal.
 Everyone has their own agenda and I would not like to play a mind-guessing game.
-If you say you can do once a month and can only give a speech once every two months.
-I am totally fine with it.
+If you say you can do once a month.
+I am totally fine with it, even if you want to quit.
 Just let us know ahead of time.
 2. Be consistent.
 I value action than words.
 3. Don't dissappoint yourself.
 Personal improvement is ...personal.
+Garbage in, garbage out.
+You get what you put in.
 4. Respect people's background who might have different opinion than you.

 # What you could expect from us